BrianMikinski/ngSchematicsPlayground/README.md

 - setting the schema.json is not working as expected.
 If you remove it you are able to debug, if you leave it in there you are not.
 - NOTE:
     - **YOU MUST IN INCLUDE DEFAULTS / OR PASS IN VARIABLE DEFINITIONS FOR ALL OF YOUR SCHEMA PROPERTIES, OTHERWISE YOU WILL NOT BE ABLE TO DEBUG!**
     - **There is a bug in the debugging of schematics and only strings will be parsed from the command line.
-Your code will not run and will fail silently before hitting the schematic index**
+Your code will not run and will fail silently before hitting the schematic index.ts file.
+See github issues to track the fixing of this.**

 ### Testing
 To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
 That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.